JohnCoene/javascript-for-r/_book/4-13-shiny-tips.md

 shinyApp(ui, server)
 ```

-Note that in the above we pass some parameters to `datatable` not all are necessary at the exception of `escape` which is set to `FALSE` as we will ultimately place HTML code the table which should appear rendered rather than show said code as a string.
+Note that in the above we pass some parameters to `datatable` not all are necessary at the exception of `escape`, which is set to `FALSE` as we will ultimately place HTML code the table which should appear rendered rather than show said code as a string.

 We start by creating the on-click functions as R character strings for each row of the `mtcars` dataset.
 This is the function that will be triggered when buttons are clicked.
-This should look familiar, we use `Shiny.setInputValue` to define an input named `click` which is set to a different value for every row of the table.
+This should look familiar we use `Shiny.setInputValue` to define an input named `click`, which is set to a different value for every row of the table.

 ```r
 library(DT)